Classes

 Materials fee: $5.00 to be paid by student to teacher; All the supplies and handouts will be provided.
 Equipment needed to participate; Tools will be provided, too, but if the student would like to bring their own small needle nose pliers and wire cutters that would be helpful.

-Learning Spindle Spinning
+Learning Drop Spindle Spinning Seats Available

 with Alethea Kenney